0x4c37373230/BDumper/README.md

 # BDumper
-A simple windows bare-bones rust BDS .pdb dumper which dumps symbols and RVAs (Relative Virtual Addresses) into either a C++ header (.hpp) or a text file (.txt) which can also search for functions.
+A windows BDS .pdb dumper written in rust which dumps symbols and RVAs (Relative Virtual Addresses) into either a C++ header (.hpp) or a text file (.txt) and can also find data corresponding to specific functions.
 This project was inspired by [Player]'s BDS .pdb dumper.
 The newest version has a GUI and can search and find specific functions while the older versions are CLI programs

 ## Dependencies